Inzhenerka/docs.getdbt.tech/website/docs/reference/deprecations.md

 ### ConfigMetaFallbackDeprecation

-dbt has deprecated the fallback behavior where `config.get()` and `config.require()` check `config.meta` when a key is not found at the top level.
-This change prevents collisions between custom configurations and official dbt configurations.
+When dbt required users to move custom configurations into the `meta` dictionary, some projects began erroring because dbt no longer found configs at the top level.
+To unblock these projects, dbt added a temporary fallback where `config.get()` and `config.require()` also check `config.meta` when a key isn't found.

+dbt has deprecated this fallback behavior.
+To prevent collisions between your custom configurations and configs that dbt intends to introduce in the future, migrate to the new `config.meta_get()` and `config.meta_require()` methods.

 Example: